 Cosco Busan oil spill

 On 7 November 2007, a 901-foot container ship named the Cosco Busan crashed into a fender protecting the San Francisco-Oakland Bay Bridge.
 Visibility at the time was poor due to heavy fog.
 As a result of the impact, over 50,000 gallons of toxic bunker fuel escaped into the San Francisco bay.
 Most of the oil spread to the central San Francisco Bay and the outer coast.
-The cleanup operation cost around $70 million.
+The cleanup operation used devices such as Oil skimming and other tools that cost around $70 million.

 Another disaster involving a ship occurred on 9 November 2007 near the Black Sea.
 Russian vessel the Volganeft-139 sank during a violent storm.
 The oil tanker had around 1.3 million gallons of fuel oil on it when it broke up in heavy swells.
 Cleaning up after the spill cost approximately $200 million.